-I am working on an upgrade right now with a client and have a quick tip to share, that may save a little bit of time in your testing, depending on how many company databases you have.
+I am working on an upgrade right now with a client and have a quick tip to share, that may save a little bit of time in testing, depending on how many company databases there are.

 Common Time Wasters

-One very common problem with upgrades that I’ve seen is specific to people who, shall we say, are less than organized.
-Before you know it, you’ve printed off reams of paper and reports to compare data or whatever the reason, and they all look the same!
-Yes, you suddenly can’t remember which report is from GP 2010 and which report is from GP 10, or whatever the situation.
+One very common problem with upgrades that I've seen is specific to people who, shall we say, are less than organized.
+Before users know it, they've printed off reams of paper and reports to compare data or whatever the reason, and they all look the same!
+Yes, they suddenly can't remember which report is from GP 2010 and which report is from GP 10, or whatever the situation.

 Quick Tip

-Before you start printing anything, rename your company, temporarily, to include a tag line - version, environment, whatever will help you in testing.
-For me, I renamed mine when I was printing data validation reports so the company name, when printing on the report headers, said “GP 10 Pre-Upgrade Test Company” for instance, as shown below.
+Before printing anything, rename the testing company, temporarily, to include a tagline - version, environment, or whatever will help in testing.
+For me, I renamed mine when I was printing data validation reports so the company name, when printing on the report headers, said "GP 10 Pre-Upgrade Test Company" for instance, as shown below.

-Now, instead of hand-writing a notation on every report you print of what you just printed from - or worse, printing a pile of reports and forgetting - it’s pre-printed on the report.
+Now, instead of hand-writing a notation on every report users print and what they just printed from - or worse, printing a pile of reports and forgetting - it's pre-printed on the report.
 Circle or highlight it and move on to other testing.

 I hope this helps someone out there… it’s a simple tip, but one that saves some time during testing.